Stele of Ankh-ef-en-Khonsu

 The stele is made of wood and covered with a plaster gesso, which has been painted.
 It measures 51.5 centimeters high and 31 centimeters wide.
-On the front, Ankh-ef-en-Khonsu can be seen as a priest of Montu; he is presenting offerings to the falcon-headed god Re-Harakhty ("Re-Horus of the Two Horizons"), a syncretic form of the gods Ra and Horus, who is seated on a throne.
+On the front, Ankh-ef-en-Khonsu can be seen as a priest of Montu; he is presenting offerings to the falcon-headed god Re-Harakhty ("Re-Horus of the Two Horizons"), a syncretic form of the ancient Egyptian gods Ra and Horus, who is seated on a throne.
 The symbol of the west, the place of the Dead, is seen behind Re-Harakhty.
 Above the figures is a depiction of Nut, the sky goddess who stretches from horizon to horizon.
 Directly beneath her is the Winged Solar Disk, Horus of Behdet.

-The stele is also known as the "Stele of Revealing" and is a central element of the religious philosophy Thelema founded by Aleister Crowley.
+The stele is otherwise referred to as the "Stele of Revealing" and is a central element of the Western esoteric tradition and religious philosophy of Thelema, founded by the English occultist and ceremonial magician Aleister Crowley.

 Origins

-The stele is a fairly typical example of a late Third Intermediate Period Theban offering stele dating to the late 25th Dynasty/early 26th Dynasty.
-It was discovered in 1854 as part of a large burial of priests of Montu at Dayr al-Bahri, and included the coffin of the dedicant, Ankh-ef-en-Khonsu.
+The stele is a fairly typical example of a Theban offering stele from the late Third Intermediate Period, dating to the late 25th Dynasty/early 26th Dynasty.
+It was originally discovered in 1854 as part of a large burial of priests of Montu at Deir el-Bahari in Luxor, Ottoman Egypt, and included the coffin of the dedicant, Ankh-ef-en-Khonsu i.